kengonakajima/CCDK/api/Doc/ShinraGameAPI.md

 # Game API

 The Game API from Shinra Technologies is intend to provide complementary functionalities over the standard Windows API already wrapped by Shinra.
-Actually, the Shinra API is only required, and useful, for 1:N games, but some functionalities could later be added that could benefits any game.
+Actually, the Game API is only required, and useful, for 1:N games, but some functionalities could later be added that could benefits any game.